gobuffalo/docs/templates/docs/getting-started.md

 --> cleaning up build
 ```

-If you deploying to a machine that has `zip` installed, it is recommended that you use the `-z` flag with `buffalo build`, it will result in faster build times, and smaller binaries.
+If you are deploying to a machine that has `zip` installed, it is recommended that you use the `-z` flag with `buffalo build`, it will result in faster build times, and smaller binaries.

 {{/panel}}